 There is a ongoing project in our lab to develop an ultrahigh speed imaging system to perform large scale high resolution imaging of dendritic spines of neurons in behaving mouse brain.
 This development is crucial to push the envelope of neuroscience research.

 Students with engineering or physics background are needed.
-In particular, skills in labview and FPGA programing will be very helpful to this project.
+In particular, skills in labview and FPGA programming will be very helpful to this project.

 Polymeric Microparticles for Treatment of Inflammatory Bowel Disease